Engine configuration: Piston engines

-Any design of motor/engine, be it a V or a boxer can be called an "in-line" if it's mounted in-line with the frame/chassis and in-line with the direction of travel of the vehicle.
-When the motor/engine is across the frame/chassis this is called a TRANSVERSE motor.
+If a motor/engine is mounted in-line with the frame/chassis and in-line with the direction of travel of the vehicle it is a longitudinal motor.
+When the motor/engine is across the frame/chassis it is called a tranverse motor.
 Cylinder arrangement is not in the description of how the motor/engine is oriented.
-Therefore a V4 motor/engine can be a transverse or an in-line.
+Therefore, a V4 motor/engine can be a transverse or an in-line.

 Where the cylinders are arranged in two or more lines (such as in V engines or flat engines), each line of cylinders is referred to as a 'cylinder bank'.
 The angle between cylinder banks is called the 'bank angle'.
 Engines with multiple banks are shorter than straight engines of the same size, and will often have better engine balance characteristics, resulting in reduced engine vibration and potentially higher maximum engine speeds.

 Most engines with four or less cylinders use a straight engine layout, and most engines with eight cylinders or more use a V engine layout.
 However, there are various exceptions to this, such as the straight-eight engines used by various luxury cars from 1919-1954, V4 engines used by some marine outboard motors, V-twin and flat-twin engines used by motorcycles and flat-four engines used by various cars.